-DMZ Mode Enable or disable DMZ Mode.
-DMZ can be used to forward all traffic to the Values (selection) DMZ Server IP listed below.
-Disable / Enable DMZ Server IP Values (IP Address) Enter the IP address of the device on the LAN side of the pDDL where all the traffic will be forwarded to.
+Enable or disable DMZ Mode.
+DMZ can be used to forward all traffic to the DMZ Server IP listed below.

+DMZ Server IP address of the device on the LAN side of the pDDL900 where all the traffic will be forwarded to.